 Hydrogen represents a significant economic opportunity for Alberta’s energy sector and the province.
-By 2050, it is expected that the world’s hydrogen economy will be worth $2.5 to 11 trillion.
+By 2050, it is expected that the world’s hydrogen economy will be worth trillions.
 Alberta is well positioned to be a key part of the global hydrogen economy.

 The hydrogen economy is expected to bring both widespread direct and indirect economic benefits to Alberta.
 As world-scale hydrogen projects are developed, new employment opportunities are expected in the province for professionals, scientists, and trades while other energy sector jobs integrate with the new hydrogen economy.